4g/4g.github.io/blog/index.md

 - [state of video understanding and analytics (5th May 2025)](video.md) :

-- [agents see agent do](agents.md): how to build agents that learn by looking at you work
+- [agent see agent do](agents.md): how to build agents that learn by looking at you work